EdwinKuttappi/fastpage1/_posts/2022-11-03-Night-At-The-Museum.md

 ---

 # Presenting our Group Flask Site
-I have to take a 30 minute shift and help explain my group flask
+Our Night at the Museum was on November 3rd, 2022, at 6:00pm-7:30pm.
+I had to take a 30 minute shift and help explain my group flask